JanDuinkerken/Besties/3.- Races/Flora.md

 ![[Flora.png]]
 ![[Flora 2.png]]

-Flora are a feywildian exclusive race thatave a flower onas a headFlora usually have green skin, but their skin and flowers can have colorations that range the entire visual spectrum, and perhaps beyond.
+Flora are a feywildian exclusive race.
+They usually have green skin, but their skin and flowers can have colorations that range the entire visual spectrum, and perhaps beyond.
 Other plants have been known to be on a Flora's head, such as cacti and fly traps.

 This race is mainly classified between being edible or non-edible by the majority of the surrounding population.
 If the [[fey]] is found to be edible, they are generally called "Sylphs."